-- EB 1 To ensure that new development is designed to take account of the impacts of climate change, and that energy efficiency and renewable energy measures are incorporated in accordance with national building regulations, policy and guidance. - EB 2 To adopt and maintain energy conservation measures within the Council's own developments and to encourage developers to adopt measures to enhance energy conservation through building design. - EB 3 To provide energy conservation and efficiency measures and facilitate innovative building techniques that promote energy efficiency and the use of renewable energy sources, in accordance with national policy and guidelines.
+- EB1 Ensure that new development is designed to take account of the impacts of climate change, and that energy efficiency and renewable energy measures are incorporated in accordance with national building regulations, policy and guidance. - EB 2 Adopt and maintain energy conservation measures within Council owned developments and to encourage developers to adopt measures to enhance energy conservation through building design. - EB 3 Provide energy conservation and efficiency measures and facilitate innovative building techniques that promote energy efficiency and the use of renewable energy sources, in accordance with national policy and guidelines.